wp-plugins/tdo-mini-forms/Readme.txt

 This plugin allows you to add highly customisable forms that work with your Wordpress Theme to your website that allows non-registered users and/or subscribers (also configurable) to submit and edit posts and pages.
 New posts are kept in "draft" until an admin can publish them (also configurable).
 Likewise edits can be kept be automatically kept as revisions until an admin approves them.
 It can optionally use Akismet to check if submissions and contributions are spam.
 TDO Mini Forms can be used to create "outside-the-box" uses for Wordpress, from Contact Managers, Ad Managers, Collaborate Image Sites, Submit Links, etc.

-**0.13.8 is a compatibility fix for Wordpress 3.0.
+**0.13.9 is another compatibility fix for Wordpress 3.0.
 If you are running a Wordpress version prior to 3.0, you do not need to upgrade.**

 TDO Mini Forms has been used to turn Wordpress into a [Forum](http://thedeadone.net/software/tdo-forum-wordpress-theme/), [Contact Manager](http://www.slipfire.com/wp-crm-58.htm)!